averbraeck/gscg-design/doc/4-architecture/components.md

 __Changelog:__
  - 2025-08-25 - Document creation
  - 2025-08-26 - Update of the diagram with clearer communication with the persistence layer
+ - 2025-08-26 - Made the data sources consistent with database design document

 ## Architectural diagram